ChrisPenner/tempered/README.md

 See you next time!
 ```

-Then we can interpolate the template:
+Then we can render the template with `tempered ./post.md` to get:

 ```
-$ tempered ./post.md
 # My Blog Post

 by Chris Penner